w3bdesign/dfweb-v4/README.md

 - Github action workflow for Cypress
 - Code quality analysis with Codacy, Sonarcloud and Codeclimate
 - E2E testing with Cypress integrated with Github actions
-- E2E testing with Playwright integrated with Github actions
+- E2E testing with Playwright for cross-browser compatibility, integrated with Github actions
 - Unit testing with Jest and React Testing Library integrated with CircleCI
 - Test coverage setup with Codecov
 - 99% test coverage with Jest and React testing library